brainvisa/aims-free/aimsdata/sphinx/user_doc/coordinates_systems.rst

 It should be already in the same space and field of view as the template image (most of the time the template is the MNI ICBM152). **But:**

 * SPM12 does not write the correct referential ID in the normalized NIFTI files.
-It used the code for "coordinates aligned to another file" (generic code in NIFTI format) instead of "MNI ICCM".
-Thus **the info is wrong** and we must get the transformation to this unspecified referential, and *assume it's actually MNI*.
+It used the code for "coordinates aligned to another file" (generic code in NIFTI format) instead of "MNI ICBM".
+Thus **the info is wrong**, or at least inaccurate and unreliable, and we must get the transformation to this unspecified referential, and *assume it's actually MNI*.

 * It may be resampled with a different field of view, if specified.
 As we have seen, AIMS works in a referential which origin is "almost" in the corner of the image, thus two images differing on the field of view are **not** in the same space for AIMS.
 However both contain transformation information to a common space, namely the template MNI ICBM152.
 For normalized images, the transformation should be only a translation, plus the axes inversions for AIMS.
 To get from the resampled image to the template, the transform to be applied is thus the combination of both transformations (one inverted)::